-Philanthropy at Masonic Homes of Kentucky is directed toward a lifetime of quality care for both older persons and medically fragile children.
+Philanthropy at Masonic Communities Kentucky is directed toward a lifetime of quality care for both older persons and medically fragile children.
 It also includes programs, health care services, and education, as well as special projects, capital expansion, and institutional stability.
 General operational support is sought to ensure ongoing growth and development of important programs and services.
 Restricted gifts and grants are applied toward projects which cannot be funded through general revenue, demonstrating to donors and the community that their discretionary dollars are vital, in an extraordinary way.

-At the Homes, philanthropy is never taken for granted.
+At the Communities, philanthropy is never taken for granted.
 We recognize that when we receive a gift, be it large or small, our responsibility is to steward the funds in the most prudent way possible and exactly as the donor intended.
 We will respond to our donors with respect, giving due recognition and timely reports.

 The role of the staff and volunteers in the philanthropic process is as follows:

 Conscience — of our mission

 Advocate — for a higher quality of life through appreciation and understanding of our health care and professional services

 Catalyst — for the provision of quality programs and services

 Steward — for wise and proper use of resources

 It is our responsibility to serve both the interests of the donor and the institution while working as part of professional and volunteer teams.
 We practice “case management,” which assures that donor relationships are properly built and nurtured and which offers staff subscribers/members the opportunity for individual growth and leadership.